-Is Montreal (the francophone capital of Canada) a Safe Place to Live and Visit?
+Is Montreal (the francophone major city in Canada) a Safe Place?

 Montreal is the second largest city in Canada and the largest city in the province of Quebec, with a population of over 1.8 million people, and a metropolitan area with more than 3.6 million residents.